influxdata/docs-v2/content/chronograf/v1.9/guides/dashboard-template-variables.md

 Chronograf uses URL query parameters (also known as query string parameters) to set both display options and template variables in the URL.
 This makes it easy to share links to dashboards so they load in a specific state with specific template variable values selected.

-URL query parameters are appeneded to the end of the URL with a question mark (`?`) indicating beginning of query parameters.
+URL query parameters are appended to the end of the URL with a question mark (`?`) indicating the beginning of query parameters.
-Multiple query paramemters can be chained together using an ampersand (`&`).
+Chain multiple query parameters together using an ampersand (`&`).

 To declare a template variable or a date range as a URL query parameter, it must follow the following pattern: